schollz/midi2cv-pi/README.md

 ## Tuning

-Attach the MCP4725 to the Raspberry Pi and attach the MCP4725 voltage output to your device.
-Now connect an audio cable from your device to the USB audio adapter on the Raspberry Pi.
+Attach the MCP4725 to the Raspberry Pi and attach the MCP4725 voltage output to your synthesizer.
+Now connect an audio cable from your synthesizer to the USB audio adapter on the Raspberry Pi.

-Make sure that your device is outputting as pure a sound as possible.
+Make sure that your synthesizer is outputting as pure a sound as possible.
 And then run:

 ```